aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 :math:`{\left\lVert x \right\rVert} = \sqrt{\sum_{j=1}^{d} x_i^2}` is
 L2-norm (or Euclidean norm) of :math:`x`.
 So we can write sum of squared as :math:`{\left\lVert x \right\rVert}^2 = \sum_{j=1}^{d} x_i^2`.
 For
-now, let's not care what norm actually means.
+now, let’s not care what norm actually means.

 Writing SSE Loss in Matrix Notation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you're ready, let's write the above SSE loss function in matrix
+Now you’re ready, let’s write the above SSE loss function in matrix
 notation.
-If you look at :math:`L(w)` closely, it's a sum of squared of
+If you look at :math:`L(w)` closely, it’s a sum of squared of
 vector :math:`y - \hat{y}`.
 This means we can kick-off by applying our
 fifth trick: